abdurrahmanbulut/C-programming/assignment1/README.md

 In part 2, "Difference" values has been given incorrectly.
-The Code generates correct one.
+The code generates correct one.